William H. Crane: Career

 He made his first professional appearance at Utica, New York, in Donizetti's The Daughter of the Regiment on July 13, 1865.
-Later he had a great success as Le Blanc the Notary, in the burlesque Evangeline (1873).
-He made his first hit in the legitimate drama with Stuart Robson (1836–1903), in The Comedy of Errors and other Shakespearian plays, and in The Henrietta (1881) by Bronson Howard (1842–1908).
-This partnership lasted for 12 years, and subsequently Crane appeared in various eccentric character parts in such plays as The Senator and David Harum.
+He made his first hit in the legitimate drama with Stuart Robson in The Comedy of Errors and other Shakespearian plays.
+This partnership lasted for 12 years.
+He had successes as Le Blanc the Notary in the Victorian burlesque Evangeline (1873) and The Henrietta (1881, with Robson) by Bronson Howard.
+Subsequently Crane appeared in various eccentric character parts in such plays as The Senator and David Harum.

-In 1904 he turned to more serious work and played Isidore Izard in Business is Business, an adaptation from Octave Mirbeau's Les Affaires sont les Affaires.
+In 1904 Crane turned to more serious works and played Isidore Izard in Business is Business, an adaptation of Octave Mirbeau's Les Affaires sont les Affaires.
 In his 70s, Crane appeared in a number of films, notably in a reprise of his role in David Harum (1915).
-He also appeared in MGM's Three Wise Fools, a film that was revived on Turner Classic Movies and is available on home video/DVD.
+He also appeared in MGM's Three Wise Fools, which was revived on Turner Classic Movies and is available on home video/DVD.

+Personal life

+Crane married Ella Chloe Myers in 1870, and remained married until his death.
+Crane was an avid yachtsman and was a founding officer of the Cohasset Yacht Club in 1894.
+At Crane's summer home in Cohasset (which he called the "Fishing Box") his long-time friend, Chicago saloonkeeper Lewis Williams debuted Cohasset Punch, a blend of rum, wine, and fruit that became very popular in Chicago for decades afterward.